 A wedding celebrant is a joyous human being who helps couples to celebrate their love and their transition into being a married couple.
 Depending on where you are in the world, some wedding celebrants will be able to combine the legal act of getting married at the same time as the kick-ass awesome celebration of marriage too.
 However in other countries, you may need to do your legal marriage registration separately to your amazing marriage celebration.
 Easy peasy.

 Basically, a wedding celebrant will work with you to make sure that your wedding ceremony is a personal celebration of your commitment to each other.
 Most celebrants write all their wording for the ceremony in conjunction with you and work with you both to create a highly personal ceremony that reflects both your personalities, characters, ideals and wishes for the future and to do this, they really get to know you as a couple.

 You want a GOT fantasy-filled wedding ceremony?
-There are celebrants who can do that for you.
+There are wedding celebrants who can do that for you.
 You want a Disney-laden ceremony?
-There are celebrants who can make that happen for you.
+There are wedding celebrants who can make that happen for you.
 You want a romantic and traditional affair?
-There are celebrants who can bring that to life for you.
+There are wedding celebrants who can bring that to life for you.
 You want a Hindu-Christian influenced ceremony?
-Yup, there’s a celebrant out there for you.
+Yup, there’s a wedding celebrant out there for you.
 You want a fun, musical, outdoor, barefoot ceremony?
 Well, you know what I’m going to say.
 Wedding celebrants can carry out whatever you envisage for your wedding ceremony, you just need to find the one who matches perfectly with that vision.

 And, a wedding celebrant does this regardless of whether they can make you legally married at the same time or not.
 Here’s a quick run down of what wedding celebrants can and can’t do in terms of marriage legalities in some countries.
 But don’t forget, always check what your options are for yourself.